 If your toilet wax ring is not sealed properly, sewer gas can escape into your bathroom.

-Solution: You can replace the wax ring yourself, or you can and we can take care of that for you.
+Solution: You can replace the wax ring yourself, or you can call us and we can take care of that for you.

 Cracks and leaks can be the source of sewer gas entering your home.